Managing general symptoms of advanced cancer

 Cancers, especially when they are advanced, make something that turns off red blood cell production in the body.
 Some cancers (like lymphoma and multiple myeloma) also sometimes cause the body to destroy red blood cells (called hemolytic anemia).
 Cancers in the stomach and intestine can bleed, leading to anemia.
 Cancer can also cause anemia if it spreads to the bone marrow (this is different from spread to bones).
 Bone marrow is found inside certain hollow bones and contains the cells that make new blood cells.
 When cancer cells spread to the bone marrow, they can crowd out the cells that make new blood cells, leading to lower blood cell counts.
 This is most common in lymphoma, but other types of cancer can spread to the bone marrow, too.

 Anemia is diagnosed with a simple blood test (the complete blood count or CBC).
 Other blood tests can be used to see if the body is destroying the red blood cells or if the patient has low levels of iron or certain vitamins.
 Results of blood tests can lead the doctor to suspect that the cancer has spread to the bone marrow, but in order to know for certain, samples of bone marrow need to be removed for testing.
 This is called a bone marrow aspiration and biopsy, and was discussed in the section about diagnosing advanced cancer.

 - If the anemia is causing symptoms, often the first treatment is to give blood (a transfusion).
 This might not be as helpful if the body is destroying the red blood cells.
-(More information about transfusions can be found in our document Blood Transfusion and Donation.)
+(More information about transfusions can be found in Blood Transfusion and Donation.)

 - If the patient has low levels of iron or certain vitamins, the patient will be given supplements.
 If anemia is caused by cancer spread to the bone marrow, treating it (with chemotherapy, for example) can help.
 There are also drugs that tell the body to make more red blood cells.